Live Help NOW 800-809-3776

 - Does the pain from the injury affect other areas of my body?

-Not all workers’ compensation claims result in future medical coverage, and in fact only a small portion of them do.
+Not all workers compensation claims result in future medical coverage, and in fact only a small portion of them do.
 To receive an award of future medical coverage, the injured worker must prove to a judge that he or she will have “future medical needs casually related to the work accident claim and medically necessary to limit or reduce the impairment.”
 A doctor who has treated the injured worker will need to state very specifically the type of treatment required, period of time treatment will be needed and cost of future treatment.
-Then, the Board will consider these things in light of their affect on the injured worker’s impairment.
+Then the Board will consider these things in light of their effect on the injured workers impairment.

 If the injured worker is awarded future treatment, it will be for the sole purpose of limiting or reducing his or her extent of impairment.
 This does not mean, however, that an injured worker who is left with any degree of impairment from his or her work injury will automatically be awarded future medical treatment by the Board.